akarlinsky/world_mortality/README.md

 # World Mortality Dataset

 This repository contains country-level data on all-cause mortality in 2015–2021 collected from various sources, see below.
+We are currently providing data for 70 countries.
+We welcome any contributions.

 Please note:

 * Our aim is to provide data from 2015 onwards.
 In some cases the coverage starts later, but we require at least full 2019 data.
 * Countries are only included if the data exist until at least June 2020.